Carlson School of Management: Herbert M. Hanson Jr. Hall

 Opened on September 25, 2008, Hanson Hall is connected to Minnesota Carlson by the Robert Sparboe skyway.
 As part of a $40 million expansion project, Herbert M. Hanson Jr. Hall nearly doubled the size of the business school, and provided a state-of-the-art home for Minnesota Carlson's undergraduate program.
 Hanson Hall covers 124000 sqft, is four stories tall, and has nine classrooms with wireless Internet access and state-of-the-art presentation technology.
 It also features 22 interview rooms, 10 breakout rooms, a collaborative learning lab, a recruiter lounge, a meeting room for information sessions and presentations by the corporate community, offices for undergraduate advising, undergraduate career placement, offices for the Department of Economics in the College of Liberal Arts, and a Caribou Coffee.
 The building is named after the benefactors, Herb and Bar Hanson, who kicked off the building campaign with a $10 million pledge in 2004.
 In 2006, the Minnesota State Legislature granted $26.6 million in funding to Minnesota Carlson as part of the University of Minnesota's Capital Campaign request.

 Academics

-The school offers a bachelor's, MBA, and doctoral degrees, as well as executive education programs hosted domestically and abroad (Warsaw, China, Vienna).
+The school offers a bachelor's, MBA, and doctoral degrees, as well as executive education programs hosted domestically and abroad.
 Dual-degree programs include a JD/MBA, MD/MBA, MHA/MBA, and a MPP/MBA.
-Other programs include a Master of Human Resources and Industrial Relations (MHRIR), a Master of Business Taxation (MBT), a Master of Accountancy (MAcc), a Master of Science in Business Analytics (MSBA), an online Master of Applied Business Analytics (MABA), a Master of Marketing (MKTG), a Master of Science in Finance (MSF), and a Master of Science in Supply Chain Management (MS SCM).
+Other programs include a Master of Human Resources and Industrial Relations (MHRIR), a Master of Business Taxation (MBT), a Master of Accountancy (MAcc), a Master of Science in Business Analytics (MSBA), an online Master of Applied Business Analytics (MABA), a Master of Marketing (MMKTG), a Master of Science in Finance (MSF), and a Master of Science in Supply Chain Management (MS SCM).

 In 1920, the University of Minnesota became the 18th school to be accredited by the Association to Advance Collegiate Schools of Business (AACSB).

-In the 2017 CEOWORLD magazine ranking of the top 50 American colleges for accounting degrees, the Carlson School of Management ranked 2nd, behind BYU School of Accountancy.

-The Toro Company-David M. Lilly Chair in Human Resources

-David M. Lilly was dean of what is presently the Carlson School (1983–1988).
-Prior to being dean, he was chairman of The Toro Company (Note: The Toro Company is a lawn maintenance machinery manufacturer based in Minnesota.) from 1968 until his appointment by President Gerald Ford in 1976 as member of the Federal Reserve Board of Governors.
-After having served as dean, he was the university's vice president for finance and operations.
-The chair in human resources was created to honor his legacy at The Toro Company and at the university.
+Centers and Institutes

+Minnesota Carlson is home to a variety of centers and institutes that connect faculty within the school and across the University of Minnesota: